yifu0529/github.io/README.md

 ## Updates

+[2023.05] I attended the 14th ACM e-energy conference and gave a talk for our paper.

 [2023.05] I gave a talk at MIT LIDS, Joint Chance-constrained Game for Coordinating Microgrids in Energy and Reserve Markets: A Bayesian Optimization Approach.

 [2023.05] Our paper, Coordinating renewable microgrids for reliable energy and reserve services: a distributionally robust chance-constrained game model, has been accepted.